ItalyPaleAle/SMConfig/README.md

 - Functions: `!!js/function 'function () {...}'`
 - Undefined: `!!js/undefined ''`

 Configuration can also be passed at runtime (and it can override what is defined in the application or in the config files) with environmental variables.
 These values are prefixed with **`options.envVarPrefix`**, which defaults to `APPSETTING_`; the prefix is then removed, the key is lowercased and converted to camelCase.
+You can also update a nested object by using a double underscore.
 For example:

 ````sh
 # SMConfig will store 'Passw0rd' for the 'databaseConfiguration' key